AmrinBilakhiya/FaceExpressionDetector-Python/README.md

-# Face Expression Sticker Overlay
+# Face Expression Detector using Python

 A real-time computer vision project that detects facial expressions and overlays matching stickers using OpenCV and MediaPipe.